Cody-W-Tucker/kerby-website/README.md

-# Generic Web changes Template
+# Generic Web Changes Template

 Home Page: Change 6 dates to 2023
 In small rectangle at bottom left--replace calendar with Cover_23.png